A real money social poker experience? Why does that sound familiar?

 The first regulated real money poker app

-Today I am talking to Manuel Lopes, CEO of Pokio, a European-based real money poker app about their brand new partnership with The Festival Series.
+We talked to Manuel Lopes at Pokio, a European-based real money poker app about their brand new partnership with The Festival Series.
 In Lopes’ own words:

 “There are a lot of fantastic apps in the market where people use play money, but in our case we are regulated.
 We were the first mobile poker app to get regulated, so you can pay just like you would on any other poker room - there’s no agent or anything.
 And then you have the experience for the player - it’s something totally different from the classic poker room because we don’t have a lobby system, we have a club system, where you either join a club or you open your own club and invite your friends to play.
 So we are very well integrated with social media - you can share anything from the game on any social network with one click, and also invite friends to join you and play.
 Also, for you as a club owner, you get most of the revenue, like even a lot more than us!
 So what we are doing is that we completely took the rakeback out of the picture and we don’t reward players for their game play - basically, you’re running your own little poker room.”